 In Kyrene, three middle schools, Akimel A-al, Aprende, and Centennial, along with one K-8 school, Kyrene Traditional Academy, and one elementary, Brisas are implementing AVID.
 Aprende earned the honor of being named a Site of Distinction in the 19-20 school year and a National Demonstration School in the 21-22 school year.

 Socratic Seminar is a type of class discussion that promotes critical reading skills as well as higher-level thinking and questioning skills.
-Students use a text or texts either provided by the teacher or researched material that they find relating to the topic of discussion.
-The read the text or texts using critical reading skills in order to gain a deeper understanding of the material and to prepare for discussion.
-On the day of the seminar, students come prepared with questions which both clarify and prompt discussion.
+Students use a text or texts either provided by the teacher or research material that they find relating to the topic of discussion.
+They read the text or texts using critical reading skills in order to gain a deeper understanding of the material and to prepare for discussion.
+On the day of the seminar, students come prepared with questions that both clarify and prompt discussion.
 The style of Socratic Seminar is DISCUSSION based; it IS NOT A DEBATE.
 The ultimate purpose is for the students to comprehend the text on a deeper level by having a dialogue with their peers using the material. - copied from -Basha High School

 - Step inside a 7th grade ELA classroom to see how students are approaching a Socratic Seminar lesson, taught by Kyrene School District teacher, Jill Malina.

 Philosophical Chairs resembles a debate where students are given a topic related to a shared reading, a trending topic, or a problem related to content standard and they must pick a side.
 Students are given an opportunity to present their already prepared argument.
 Before the next person agrees or disagrees, he/she must paraphrase the previous person's stance.
-Students are then given the opportunity to reflect upon information presented and change sides if desired.
+Students are then given the opportunity to reflect upon the information presented and change sides if desired.

-- See how 6th grade Social Studies teachers, Adrienne Gilby, uses Philosphical Chairs to teach about Hammurabi's Code.
+- See how 6th grade Social Studies teachers, Adrienne Gilby, uses Philosophical Chairs to teach about Hammurabi's Code.